mpi2/impc_stats_pipeline/annotation_pipeline/README.md

 ## Categorical data
 Categorical data in the IMPC encompasses a range of qualitative measurements and is analysed using Fisher’s Exact Test, as implemented in the R package OpenStats.

+# How IMPC Annotation Pipeline Works
+The `annotationChooser` function is processes statistical analysis results called statpacket.
+It determines calls based on significance levels.
+These calles are then mapped to Mammalian Phenotype (MP) ontology terms using a provided `mp_chooser_file`.
+Finally, it updates the input statpacket's JSON component with the identified MP terms.
+If no relevant annotation is found or the statistical result is not significant, it returns the original statpacket with no MP terms added.

 The annotation pipeline requires a reference table that summarises the available MP terms for a given IMPC parameter.
 This reference can be retrieved from [IMPReSS](https://www.mousephenotype.org/impress/index).
 The ETL pipeline handles this by generating the `mp_chooser.json` file.